KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 * The guard droids in Davik’s estate could be gassed and weren’t very droid-like
 * The janitor in the Taris Upper City South apartments spoke a line of dialogue off-screen [ISSUE #79](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/79)
 * The pause animation on the Star Forge when confronting Bastila had the wrong participant: [KOTOR Bug Fix Attempt 1.1](http://deadlystream.com/forum/files/file/470-kotor-bug-fix-attempt/)
+* The player could repeatedly ask HK about restoring memories post-Leviathan, despite being told there were no more to restore [ISSUE #175](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/175)
 * The repairable Vulkar bar droid lacked a weapon (reported by DarthParametric)
 * The Sandpeople Storyteller had an incorrect soundset (reported by ebmar) [ISSUE #69](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/69)
 * The selection icon for the Garage Head's desk in the Vulkar base was positioned too low [ISSUE #60](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/60)